DaireFitz/Wellness-Well/README.md

 The Code Institute modules/lessons aided my learning and many of the concepts learned were applied in this project

 Wireframes and mockups were designed in Figma

+YouTube was used to source all video content

 ## Contributing